 In 1988 as well, a Washington Post reporter asked Hansen what a warming Earth would look like two to four decades down the road.
 Hansen replied that New York City’s “West Side Highway [which runs along the Hudson River] will be under water.”
 He also predicted that global warming would cause crime in New York to rise dramatically, because “you know what happens to crime when the heat goes up.”

-Soon after receiving a $250,000 award from Teresa Heinz Kerry's Heinz Family Foundation (a major funder of left-wing environmental causes), Hansen, in a move considered highly unusual for a NASA scientist, endorsed the campaign of Democratic presidential candidate John Kerry in 2004.
-He thereafter served as the primary climate advisor for Al Gore's 2006 documentary film, An Inconvenient Truth.
+Soon after receiving a $250,000 award from Teresa Heinz Kerry‘s Heinz Family Foundation, Hansen, in a move considered highly unusual for a NASA scientist, endorsed the campaign of Democratic presidential candidate John Kerry in 2004.
+He thereafter served as the primary climate advisor for Al Gore‘s 2006 documentary film, An Inconvenient Truth.